civic-switchboard/civic-switchboard.github.io/_posts/2023-08-21-post_civic-switchboard-institute.md

 We can also be contacted at: civic-switchboard@pitt.edu

 We hope you will join us for the Civic Switchboard Institute and community of practice programming!
-You can find our [IMLS project proposal](https://www.imls.gov/grants/awarded/re-254899-ols-23)on the IMLS website.
+You can find our [IMLS project proposal](https://www.imls.gov/grants/awarded/re-254899-ols-23) on the IMLS website.